 Ideal ciphers

-A block cipher is a function $E:\mathcal K \times \mathcal M \rightarrow \mathcal C$.
-Here we shall let $|\mathcal K| = n$ and $|\mathcal M| = |\mathcal C| = poly(n)$, where $n$ is called the security parameter.
-A block cipher $E$ is called an ideal cipher if for any $m\in \mathcal M$, $Adv(E(k,m),r)$ is negligible for $r \in_r \{0,1\}^{poly(n)}$ and $k \in_r \mathcal K$.
-Another characterization of an ideal block cipher $E$ is $\{E(k,m)\} \approx_p \{f_k(m)\}$ for any $m\in \mathcal M$, where ${f_k}$ are a random subset of the family of all invertible functions from $\mathcal M$ to $\mathcal C$.
-The second characterization is especially helpful, because it allows us to approximate an ideal cipher by a random invertible functions.
+A block cipher is a function E:\mathcal K \times \mathcal M \rightarrow \mathcal C. Here we shall let |\mathcal K| = n and |\mathcal M| = |\mathcal C| = poly(n), where n is called the security parameter.
+A block cipher E is called an ideal cipher if for any m\in \mathcal M, Adv(E(k,m),r) is negligible for r \in_r \{0,1\}^{poly(n)} and k \in_r \mathcal K. Another characterization of an ideal block cipher E is \{E(k,m)\} \approx_p \{f_k(m)\} for any m\in \mathcal M, where {f_k} are a random subset of the family of all invertible functions from \mathcal M to \mathcal C. The second characterization is especially helpful, because it allows us to approximate an ideal cipher by a random invertible functions.

 Fact.
-Let $E:\mathcal K\times\mathcal M\rightarrow \mathcal C$ be an ideal cipher.
-For all $c,m$, the probability that a cipher-text can only be decrypted by the encryption key is $$P\{k'\neq k, E(k',m)=c\} \le \sum_{k'\in\mathcal K,k'\neq k} P\{E(k',m)=c\} \le \frac{|\mathcal K|}{|\mathcal M|}.$$ Assuming that DES is ideal, the probability that one can recover a unique key from $N$ input-output pairs is larger than $1-N2^{56-64N}$.
-When $n=1$, the probability is roughly 99.5% --- already high enough for an exhaustive search attack to be reasonable.
+Let E:\mathcal K\times\mathcal M\rightarrow \mathcal C be an ideal cipher.
+For all c,m, the probability that a cipher-text can only be decrypted by the encryption key is P\{k'\neq k, E(k',m)=c\} \le \sum_{k'\in\mathcal K,k'\neq k} P\{E(k',m)=c\} \le \frac{|\mathcal K|}{|\mathcal M|}.
+Assuming that DES is ideal, the probability that one can recover a unique key from N input-output pairs is larger than 1-N2^{56-64N}.
+When n=1, the probability is roughly 99.5% --- already high enough for an exhaustive search attack to be reasonable.

 Fact.
-Let $E:\mathcal K\times\mathcal M\rightarrow \mathcal C$ be an ideal cipher.
-For all $c,m$, the probability that a cipher-text can only be decrypted by the encryption key is $$P\{k'\neq k, E(k',m)=c\} \le \sum_{k'\in\mathcal K,k'\neq k} P\{E(k',m)=c\} \le \frac{|\mathcal K|}{|\mathcal M|}.$$ Assuming that DES is ideal, the probability that one can recover a unique key from $N$ input-output pairs is larger than $1-N2^{56-64N}$.
-When $n=1$, the probability is roughly 99.5% --- already high enough for an exhaustive search attack to be reasonable.
+Let E:\mathcal K\times\mathcal M\rightarrow \mathcal C be an ideal cipher.
+For all c,m, the probability that a cipher-text can only be decrypted by the encryption key is P\{k'\neq k, E(k',m)=c\} \le \sum_{k'\in\mathcal K,k'\neq k} P\{E(k',m)=c\} \le \frac{|\mathcal K|}{|\mathcal M|}.
+Assuming that DES is ideal, the probability that one can recover a unique key from N input-output pairs is larger than 1-N2^{56-64N}.
+When n=1, the probability is roughly 99.5% --- already high enough for an exhaustive search attack to be reasonable.

 Attacks on block ciphers

-To attack a block cipher $(E,D)$, we are given a few input-output pairs $(m_i, c_i=E(k,m_i))$, $i=1,...,n$ to find the key $k$.
+To attack a block cipher (E,D), we are given a few input-output pairs (m_i, c_i=E(k,m_i)), i=1,...,n to find the key k.
 The ciphers we are interested here are DES and some of its strengthened versions

-2DES: $E^2((k_1,k_2),m) = E(k_2,E(k_1,m))$
+2DES: E^2((k_1,k_2),m) = E(k_2,E(k_1,m))

-3DES: $E^3((k_1,k_2,k_3),m) = E(k_3,D(k_2,E(k_1,m)))$
+3DES: E^3((k_1,k_2,k_3),m) = E(k_3,D(k_2,E(k_1,m)))

-DX: $E^x((k_1,k_2,k_3),m) = k_3\oplus E(k_2, k_1\oplus m)$
+DX: E^x((k_1,k_2,k_3),m) = k_3\oplus E(k_2, k_1\oplus m)

 DES Challenge: Broken by exhaustive search attack since 1997.

-2DES Challenge: Given $c,m$, find $k_1,k_2$ such that $E(k_2,E(k_1,m))=c$.
+2DES Challenge: Given c,m, find k_1,k_2 such that E(k_2,E(k_1,m))=c.

-3DES Challenge: Given $c,m$, find $k_1,k_2,k_3$ such that $E(k_3,D(k_2,E(k_1,m)))=c$.
+3DES Challenge: Given c,m, find k_1,k_2,k_3 such that E(k_3,D(k_2,E(k_1,m)))=c.

-2DES: $E^2((k_1,k_2),m) = E(k_2,E(k_1,m))$
+2DES: E^2((k_1,k_2),m) = E(k_2,E(k_1,m))

-3DES: $E^3((k_1,k_2,k_3),m) = E(k_3,D(k_2,E(k_1,m)))$
+3DES: E^3((k_1,k_2,k_3),m) = E(k_3,D(k_2,E(k_1,m)))

-DX: $E^x((k_1,k_2,k_3),m) = k_3\oplus E(k_2, k_1\oplus m)$
+DX: E^x((k_1,k_2,k_3),m) = k_3\oplus E(k_2, k_1\oplus m)

 DES Challenge: Broken by exhaustive search attack since 1997.

-2DES Challenge: Given $c,m$, find $k_1,k_2$ such that $E(k_2,E(k_1,m))=c$.
+2DES Challenge: Given c,m, find k_1,k_2 such that E(k_2,E(k_1,m))=c.

-- Build a sorted table $T$ such that for each $k_1$, $T[k_1]=E(k_1,m)$.
+- Build a sorted table T such that for each k_1, T[k_1]=E(k_1,m).

-- For each $k_1$, check whether $D(k_2,c)$ is in the table.
+- For each k_1, check whether D(k_2,c) is in the table.

-3DES Challenge: Given $c,m$, find $k_1,k_2,k_3$ such that $E(k_3,D(k_2,E(k_1,m)))=c$.
+3DES Challenge: Given c,m, find k_1,k_2,k_3 such that E(k_3,D(k_2,E(k_1,m)))=c.

-- Build a sorted table $T$ such that for each $k_1$, $T[k_1]=E(k_1,m)$.
+- Build a sorted table T such that for each k_1, T[k_1]=E(k_1,m).

-- For each $k_1,k_2$, check whether $E(k_2,D(k_3,c))$ is in the table.
+- For each k_1,k_2, check whether E(k_2,D(k_3,c)) is in the table.

 No comments: